AlgyJr/ios_guides/Swift-Basics.md

 ### let and var

 `let` declares a constant. `var` declares a variable, which is mutable.
 Use `let` wherever possible.
-It's safer and it allows compiler optimizations.
+It's safer and allows compiler optimization.

 ```
 var mutableNumber = 0